oatlog/oatlog/doc/report/main.typ

 There are two optimizations used to speed up the union-find datastructure, path compression and smaller-to-larger merging.
-Operations have an amortized time complexity of $O(log n)$ if either optimization is applied individually, with an amortized time complexity of $O(alpha(n))$ if they are applied together #footnote[$alpha$ is the inverse of the Ackermann's function and grows slowly enough to be considered constant for all practical inputs.] @fastunionfind @unionfindvariantbounds.
+Operations have an amortized time complexity of $O(log n)$ if either optimization is applied individually, with an amortized time complexity of $O(alpha(n))$
+#footnote[$alpha$ is the inverse of the Ackermann function and grows slowly enough to be considered
+constant for all practical inputs.] if they are applied together @fastunionfind
+@unionfindvariantbounds.
 An example implementation is shown in @union-find-path-compression.

 #figure(
   ```rust